rjmccabe3701/linux_config/README.md

 # Xserver setup

-(this is only applicable for ssh-ing into a machine with ``linux_config`` installed).
+*(this is only applicable for ssh-ing into a machine with ``linux_config`` installed).*

+[Vcsrv](https://sourceforge.net/projects/vcxsrv) seems to work quite well.

-I've had good luck with the cygwin xserver (while Xming works, the clipboard integration is flaky).
+I've also had good luck with the cygwin xserver (while Xming works, the clipboard integration is flaky).
 Just do this in a cygwin terminal:

 ```bash